 In formulating the action plan the Council is mindful of the broader strategic work currently being undertaken around carbon reduction, sustainable transport and active travel.
 The need for quality data, modelling and analysis to inform complex structural decisions is vital in delivering long term goals and protecting against the risk from unintended consequences.
-A number of measures assessed fall outside the scope of this Action Plan but other Council plans and strategies exist for the purpose of considering them including the Low Emission Strategy (LES), the Local Transport Plan, the Local Cycling and Walking Infrastructure Plan (LCWIP) and the Climate Emergency Response Plan.
+A number of measures assessed have been identified as falling outside the scope of this Action Plan but other Council plans and strategies exist for the purpose of considering them further including the Low Emission Strategy (LES), the Local Transport Plan, the Local Cycling and Walking Infrastructure Plan (LCWIP) and the Climate Emergency Response Plan.